LucyMiMi/fullstack-javascript-project-44/README.md

 Terminal game that consists of different maths tasks

 1.brain-even
-You have to answer if shown number is even or not.</p>
+You have to answer if shown number is even or not. https://asciinema.org/a/mUh5bEuCsmHEKXKu9igxZTZ74"
-https://asciinema.org/a/mUh5bEuCsmHEKXKu9igxZTZ74"

 2.brain-calc